CS-SI/eodag/README.rst

 * List product types: list of supported products and their description

-* Search products (by product type or uid) : searches products according to the search criteria provided
+* Search products (by product type or uid): searches products according to the search criteria provided

-* Download products : download product “as is"
+* Download products: download product “as is"

 EODAG is developed in Python.
 It is structured according to a modular plugin architecture, easily extensible and able to integrate new data providers.
 Three types of plugins compose the tool:

-* Catalog search plugins, responsible for searching data (OpenSearch, CSW, ...), building paths, retrieving quicklook, combining results
+* Catalog search plugins, responsible for searching data (STAC, OpenSearch, OData, ...), building paths, retrieving quicklook, combining results

-* Download plugins, allowing to download and retrieve data locally (via FTP, HTTP, ..), always with the same directory organization
+* Download plugins, allowing to download and retrieve data locally (via HTTP, S3, ...), always with the same directory organization

 * Authentication plugins, which are used to authenticate the user on the external services used (JSON Token, Basic Auth, OAUTH, ...).

-EODAG can be run as STAC client or server <https://eodag.readthedocs.io/en/latest/stac.html>`_.

 Read `the documentation <https://eodag.readthedocs.io/en/latest/>`_ for more insights.